kamildomagalski/ToDo-App/README.md

 This in a simple app created for the recruitment purposes. <br>
 It uses LocalStorage to keep entered tasks in browser memory.
 This increases  functionality as data persist after closing the app tab.
 In App You can add and delete tasks, sort them ascending/descending by name, priority or status (done/not done).
-Tasks are display on a selected number of rows and split on multiple pages in needed.
+Tasks are display on a selected number of rows and split on multiple pages if needed.
 <hr>

 ## Technologies